Michael Mifsud: Career in Malta (2014–21)

 In August 2020, Mifsud signed a one-year deal with Maltese Premier League side Sirens.
-His spell with the San Pawl il-Baħar's side only lasted few months: in January 2021 Mifsud parted way with Sirens due to personal reasons.
+His spell with the San Pawl il-Baħar's side only lasted few months: in January 2021 Mifsud parted way with Sirens for personal reasons.
 After a few days, he signed a contract with Mosta F.C. until June.

 International career

 Mifsud made his first appearance under Josip Ilić's Malta national team on 10 February 2000 against Albania in the National Stadium, Ta' Qali.

 He is considered as one of the most prominent players Malta has ever produced.
 He was instrumental in Malta's victory against Hungary in the Euro 2008 qualifiers, the country's first competitive home victory since 1982.

 On 27 March 2008, Mifsud scored five goals for Malta in a 7–1 friendly win over Liechtenstein, completing a hat-trick within just 21 minutes of the kickoff.
 On 3 March 2010, he surpassed Carmel Busuttil's goalscoring record with the national team, as Mifsud hit the back of the net for Malta in an exhibition match against Finland, which finished in a 1–2 loss for the locals.
 Mifsud also scored the winning goal (1–0) in Malta's first away win in a World Cup qualifier in many years, against Armenia, on 7 June 2013.

 On 11 October 2013, Mifsud gained his 100th cap for Malta, in a match against the Czech Republic.
 The Czech Republic won 4–1, with Mifsud scoring Malta's only goal.

 On 11 November 2020, Mifsud played his last match and scored his last goal in Malta's victory in a friendly against Liechtenstein.